BeeBeeBethC/The-Gardening-Club/README.md

 ## Screenshots

-*move these to relevant places throughout*
+TODO *move these to relevant places throughout*
 ![picture of salad bed with kale, chard, squash and accompanying nasturtium](documentation/hero-image.png)
 ![nav bar with club logo included](documentation/nav-bar.png)
 ![screenshot of about us page](documentation/about-us-page.png)